Advanced Language Learning: 6 Effective Tips to Finally Reach Fluency

-- To be able to talk about my work at job interview level within ___ months.
+- To be able to talk about your work at a job interview level within [number] months

-- To be able to understand classical literature in my language within ___ weeks.
+- To be able to understand classical literature in your language within [number] weeks

 6. Relax and accept learning plateaus.

-So don’t worry too much about seeing progress from day to day.
-Just carry on with your reading and listening and watching and talking, and be comforted by the idea that you’re surely still on track and you’re making progress.
-And some day soon, you’ll surprise yourself with fluency!
+Just carry on with your reading, listening, watching and talking, and be comforted by the idea that you’re surely still on track and you’re making progress.
+And someday soon, you’ll surprise yourself with fluency!

-There you have it: Everything you need to know to move up to and beyond an advanced level, all without spending thousands on travel!
+There you have it: Everything you need to know to move up to and beyond an advanced level without spending thousands on travel!

 Travel is not a necessity for reaching proficiency in a language—not by a long shot.